paulocilasjr/training-material/topics/microbiome/tutorials/mags-building/tutorial.md

 >
 {: .question}

 We have now completed the essential preprocessing steps to ensure our metagenomic dataset is **clean, high-quality, and enriched for microbial sequences**.
-By performing **rigorous quality control** and systematically **removing host and contaminant reads**, we have minimized potential biases and maximized the reliability of your data.
+By performing **rigorous quality control** and systematically **removing host and contaminant reads**, we have minimized potential biases and maximized the reliability of our data.
 With these preparations complete, our dataset is now optimized for the next phase: **assembling and reconstructing Metagenome-Assembled Genomes (MAGs)**.

 # Build, Refine, and Annotate Metagenome-Assembled Genomes (MAGs)